 Each Yoga-Yingo game set contains: 12 game boards to be used for individual players or a game board can be used for a team of players; pose cards and a pose instruction card that includes modifications of poses to help those new to yoga or to give greater challenge for those who are more advanced.
 The game is played similarly to Bingo, except everyone "wins" at the end.
 Yoga should not be competitive.

 Games are packaged in Ziploc plastic bags to help keep costs down and make the games more affordable for everyone; to make it easy to tote from studio to studio or school to school and to store on a shelf or drawer.
+Yoga games are a great way to teach kids yoga.
 Have fun with the kids in your life!